MAKING

 How do I make Swirl-StoNZ?

 Selected colours of polymer modelling clay are rolled into a ball and rotated with a flat piece of acrylic or glass.
-It can take up to 100 rotations to pull the colours round into the swirling pattern* and create the lentil shape.
+It can take up to 100 rotations to pull the colours round into the swirl pattern* and create the lentil shape.
 I often add some extra detail, incorporating images or words into the patterns as they inspire.
 Each one is unique.
-To finish, they are baked for at least forty-five minutes to harden and preserve the design.
+To finish, they are baked for approximately one hour to harden and preserve the design.

 I call the resulting lentils ‘StoNZ’, as they are created here in New Zealand.
 They can be made in your choice of colours or personalised – please ask for special requests.